darrenjw/fp-ssc-course/Intro/Resources.md

 * [Scala examples](https://github.com/darrenjw/code-examples/blob/main/Scala/Readme.md) - some Scala 3 examples I've written, with a STEM focus
 * [Functional Programming in Scala, second edition](https://www.manning.com/books/functional-programming-in-scala-second-edition) - unfortunately this book is not free, but remains one of the best introductions to functional programming (in any language)
     * [Chapter notes](https://github.com/fpinscala/fpinscala)
+* [The Science of Functional Programming](https://github.com/winitzki/sofp) - huge, free book, covering functional programming and its relationship to category theory, using Scala 2 to illustrate the ideas
 * [Typelevel](https://typelevel.org/) - libraries for functional programming in Scala
     * [Spire](https://typelevel.org/spire/) - numerics library
 	* [Cats](https://typelevel.org/cats/) - category theory abstractions for pure functional programming